vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 ## Charging Stops {#charging-day1}

 Now that we had a full charge in Rosemont (92%), we were ready to drive to Kentucky!
-From Rosemont, our hotel in Munfordville Kentucky is a 400 mile drive, and we only needed to stop to charge twice!
+From Rosemont, our hotel in Munfordville, Kentucky is a 400-mile drive, and we only needed to stop to charge twice!

-Now you might be thinking - if the Ioniq 5 we were driving had a 266 mile EPA range, why did we need to stop twice?
+Now, you might be thinking - if the Ioniq 5 we were driving had a 266-mile EPA range, why did we need to stop twice?
 That's because an EPA range is a mix of city and highway driving, and so exclusively driving on a highway, EVs usually have a roughly 30% range penalty.
-In my experience, this 2023 Ioniq 5 SEL AWD got a 200 mile highway range, so to safely make a 400 mile journey (especially since you rarely recharge an EV fully to 100%) and have charge when we got the hotel, we needed to stop twice.
+In my experience, this 2023 Ioniq 5 SEL AWD got a 200-mile highway range, so to safely make a 400-mile journey (especially since you rarely recharge an EV fully to 100%) and have charge when we got the hotel, we needed to stop twice.

-As you'll see though, with a modern EV (especially an 800 volt car like the Ioniq 5) charging stops are really no problem - and we usually needed to eat or use the bathroom anyway!
+As you'll see though, with a modern EV (especially an 800-volt car like the Ioniq 5) charging stops are really no problem - and we usually needed to eat or use the bathroom anyway!
 By the time we were ready to go, the car was ready to go nine times out of ten.